Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 Once rooted, sever the stems, dig them up and pot in moist soil in individual pots.

-Place the new English Ivy plants in a warm, brightly-lit spot and maintain the soil moist until well established after which routine care can begin.
+Place the new English Ivy in a warm, brightly-lit spot and maintain the soil moist until well established after which routine care can begin.

 English Ivy, Hedera helix